-This course will introduce students to the literature of the American Indian and may include novels by such authors as Leslie Marmon Silko, N. Scott Momaday, Louise Erdrich, and James Welch, as well as poetry and memoir by Native American writers from Canada and the United States.
+This course will introduce students to the literature of the American Indian and may include novels by such

 Goal: 07- Human Diversity Course Frequency: Fall: Odd Years Spring: N/A Summer: N/A

 LIT 365 Auto/Biography

 This course considers the broad genre of writing focused on the life of a living or historical person, including the self.
 Students will become familiar with issues surrounding life-writing and read examples from a variety of historical periods.